PhotonQuantum/pysjtu/docs/advanced.rst

 Advanced Usage
 ==============

-Session Object
+AsyncSession Object
 --------------

-The :class:`Session` object contains iSJTU session state, handles login operation, and persists certain parameters and some inner states across requests.
+The :class:`AsyncSession` object contains iSJTU session state, handles login operation, and persists certain parameters and some inner states across requests.
 And it has an HTTP request interface to help you send requests as a logged user.

 In the :ref:`QuickStart`, we use `create_client` function to acquire a :class:`Client`.
-Under the hood, `create_client` creates a :class:`Session` for you.
+Under the hood, `create_client` creates a :class:`AsyncSession` for you.
 But if you need features like session persistence, proxies and tuned timeout, you need to create the session manually.

 Login